Scott Sunken Garden: Politics

-The city is in need of widespread upgrades to the power grid infrastructure inducing several substations to replace the older Eckert Substation next to the Eckert Power Station.
-The Lansing Board of Water and Light (LBWL) and Mayor Virg Bernero have pushed for a large central substation with their proposal to destroy a riverside park (Scott Park) and to remove historical integrity of its historical landmark of Scott Sunken Garden.
+The city needs widespread upgrades to the power grid infrastructure, including replacing several substations and the older Eckert Substation next to the Eckert Power Station.
+The Lansing Board of Water and Light (LBWL) and Mayor Virg Bernero have pushed for a large central substation in their proposal to destroy a riverside park (Scott Park) and to remove the historical integrity of its landmark, the Scott Sunken Garden.

 LBWL proposals

-The LBWL had submitted an original proposal to the Lansing Parks and Recreation then amended it during the review by the Lansing Planning Board.
-These boards are appointed by the mayor and their decisions are being reviewed by the Lansing City Council.
+The LBWL had submitted an original proposal to Lansing Parks and Recreation, which it then amended during the Lansing Planning Board's review.
+The mayor appoints these boards, and the Lansing City Council reviews their decisions.

 Parkland advocacy

-The Scott Sunken Garden caretakers of three decades, the Greater Lansing Garden Club, have declined the LBWL offer of the new garden, wanting the historical garden to remain intact.
+The Scott Sunken Garden caretakers for three decades, the Greater Lansing Garden Club, have declined the LBWL's offer for the new garden, preferring that the historical garden remain intact.
 Each public board meeting and the public meeting held by Jessica Yorko (as Lansing City Council, 4th Ward Representative) were occupied with citizen advocates.
-There are multiple community organizations publicly advocating saving Scott Sunken Garden, and its Scott Park; "Preservation Lansing" has advocated this along with a list of other historical concerns in the area; Friends of Scott Sunken Garden Park" is a non-profit advocacy organization instituted for protecting Scott Sunken Garden and its neighboring assets of the people of Lansing.
+There are multiple community organizations publicly advocating saving Scott Sunken Garden and its Scott Park; "Preservation Lansing" has advocated this along with a list of other historical concerns in the area; "Friends of Scott Sunken Garden Park" is a non-profit advocacy organization instituted for protecting Scott Sunken Garden and its neighboring assets of the people of Lansing.